-In a dispute among people who live on what was once a large parcel along Cape Cod Bay, the Massachusetts Court of Appeals ruled today that the ones who don't live right on the beach can use the beach for the sorts of things people did in the 1600s - namely fishing and bird hunting - but that volleyball and suntanning are right out.
+In a dispute among people who live on what was once a large parcel along Cape Cod Bay, the Massachusetts Appeals Court ruled today that the ones who don't live right on the beach can use the beach for the sorts of things people did in the 1600s - namely fishing and bird hunting - but that volleyball and suntanning are right out.

 In one of those cases that could only happen in Massachusetts (or maybe Maine, which used to be part of the Bay State), the court cited the Colonial Ordinance of 1641-1647 in limiting what activities the owners of 69 parcels away from the water on a particular Dennis beach - and their guests - can do on a beach fronted by 34 other property owners.
 All the parcels were carved out of what was once a single 217-acre parcel starting in 1903.

 The non-shore residents had cited an earlier court decision that let them use a particular path to get down to the beach as proof they had a right to fully enjoy the beach in 21st-century fashion.